mng-25/DungeonManager/README.md

 <h1>Update!
 Revived 6/22/2021 </h1>

   <li>Reordering of characters now persistent.
-Regression on proficiencies
+Regression on proficiencies fixed.

 <h1>Update!
 As of 4/14/2020 </h1>